 The working directory depends on the system.
-In any case it is a specific directory reserved for Minecraft.
+In letrastraducidas is a specific directory reserved for Minecraft.
 For the official launcher this is one single directory, while in multi-instance launchers like MultiMC or HMCL, this directory can be customized according to the launcher.
 However, most of the files you download / generate will be in this directory.